dp-daly/range-migratory-bird-app/README.md

 ![](./assets/readme%20images/User.png)

-This meant that I needed to populate a reference with a reference: from the User "favourites" property linking to Sighting, to the Sighting "publisher" property which linked back to the relevant User.
+This meant that I needed to populate a reference within a reference: from the User "favourites" property linking to Sighting, to the Sighting "publisher" property which linked back to the relevant User in the database.

 ![](./assets/readme%20images/Sighting.png)